MISSION STATEMENT

 Eligibility

-If a student is absent from school for any reason, they are not allowed to participate in a practice or play in a game on that day.
-Students must be at school a minimum of four hours in order to be eligible to play in a sporting event that afternoon or evening.
+If a student is absent from school for any reason, they are not allowed to participate in practice or play a game on that day.
+Students must be at school for a minimum of four hours in order to be eligible to play in a sporting event that afternoon or evening.

 Student Council

-The purpose of this organization is to promote the ideals of good citizenship, positive relationships among students, school morale, orderly direction of school activities/assemblies, and the general welfare of St. Catherine of Siena Catholic School.
+The purpose of this organization is to promote the ideals of good citizenship, positive relationships among students, school morale, the orderly direction of school activities/assemblies, and the general welfare of St. Catherine of Siena Catholic School.

-Student Council Commissioners must maintain a “B” average in all subjects and no grade less than an “S” in the non-academic areas of work, study habits and social development, to be eligible.
+Student Council Commissioners must maintain a “B” average in all subjects and no grade less than an “S” in the non-academic areas of work, study habits, and social development, to be eligible.
+If they become ineligible for more than a quarter and a half, they will be removed from office.
+Representatives must maintain a “ C” in all subjects and no grade less than an “S” in the non-academic areas of work and study habits and social development to be eligible.
 If they become ineligible for more than a quarter and a half, they will be removed from office.

 At St. Catherine of Siena Catholic School, we expect our students to demonstrate responsible Christian behavior, both on and off campus at all times.
-Students should constantly strive to be positive members of their community and to society, in accordance with the laws of the St. Catherine Code of Conduct and Catholic teachings.
+Students should constantly strive to be positive members of their community and society, in accordance with the expectations of the St. Catherine Code of Conduct and Catholic teachings.

 As with all schools, St. Catherine of Siena students are subject to all city, state, and federal laws and they shall be held accountable for any serious violation or offense.
-Upon receipt of a complaint alleging off campus student misconduct, the principal will review the allegations to determine the appropriate course of action and/or consequences.
+Upon receipt of a complaint alleging off-campus student misconduct, the principal will review the allegations to determine the appropriate course of action and/or consequences.

 MEDICATION